Wellbutrin Hair Loss: Causes, Symptoms and Management Options

 3 Clinical Reasons for Wellbutrin Hair Loss

-Although the relationship between Wellbutrin and hair loss remains unclear and research on this specific side effect is limited, the increased risk of alopecia, particularly in the form of shedding while taking Wellbutrin, can be attributed to:
+โ€œCan Wellbutrin cause hair loss?โ€ is a common question that Wellbutrin users often ask their healthcare providers.
+Although the relationship between Wellbutrin and hair loss is not clear, and research on this specific side effect is limited, the increased risk of alopecia, particularly in the form of shedding while taking Wellbutrin, can be attributed to:

 • Wellbutrin Causes Hormonal Fluctuations